Real vs. Fake News: How To Avoid Lies, Hoaxes, and Clickbait and Find the Truth

 Know How To Spot Common Features of Fake News Articles

 With practice, you can learn to recognize features of fake news articles such as: strange URLs; authors with a history of writing fake or misleading news; provocative or inflammatory headlines; article content that doesn’t reflect the headline; outdated information being presented as current information; lack of verifiable sources; poor grammar; and pictures or quotes that are untraceable.

-Use the tips in the articles below to help you practice looking for these things.
+Use the tips in the video and articles below to help you practice looking for these things.
 See the “Evaluating Sources” page of this guide for more tips.